RaspberryPiFoundation/minecraft-whack-a-block/en/index.md

 ## Challenge.

-> Do you think this means?
+> What do you think this means?

 ### Hint 1
 {: .hint-heading #hint-1 }